 The 12 Best Islands in the Whole Entire World

-There’s a reason why St. Lucia is consistently ranked as one of the most romantic islands.
+There’s a reason why St. Lucia in the Caribbean is consistently ranked as one of the most romantic islands.
 But there’s much more to do here beyond just staring lovingly into your dearest’s eyes.
 Think: volcanic islands, old cocoa plantations and exhilarating hikes through rainforests and waterfalls.

 Active volcanoes, serene rice paddies and ancient temples are just a few of Bali’s selling points.
 Plus, there's that whole Eat Pray Love spiritual angle.
 So while, yes, it’s well-known and popular among the honeymooning set, it’s also 100 percent worth the travel time and proximity to aspiring Elizabeth Gilberts.